Kamil-Kijak/property-managament-system/README.md

 ```
 npm run dev
 ```
+in backend section and same in frontend section in /app
 Project will start using vite.js and can be avaiable in *localhost:5173*
 ## Project Config
 .env file structure